 Without a strategic hiring plan, you cannot realistically expect hiring to be a quick and logical process.
 Once your strategy is in place, you should be able to proceed with swiftness and efficiency.

 There are many guides and templates to building an effective strategy.
-Your first priority (whether or not you are using a professional recruitment company for outsourcing), should be to chart your company’s goals.
+Your priority (whether or not you are using a professional recruitment company for outsourcing), should be to chart your company’s goals.

 3. Set SMART goals